-2.4 Associate Member
+2.5 Associate Member

-Associate members are families with children enrolled only in our Junior & Senior kindergarten classes.
-(Word Detectives and Print Works) Associates pay an extra premium per month incorporated into their class fees for their first program but have no additional fundraising, Viva, Committee, or cleaning obligations.
+Associate members are families with children enrolled only in our Senior kindergarten classes.
+(Print Works) Associates pay an extra premium per month incorporated into their class fees for their first program but have no additional fundraising, Viva, Committee obligations.
 However, they are very welcome to still participate in committee and fundraising activities if they choose.
 It is highly recommended that Associate Members attend the first general meeting of the year to familiarize themselves with the preschool, the board and preschool protocols.
 They should also read the Parent Handbook before commencement of starting their child at St. James Preschool.

-2.5 All Parents (Members and Associate Members) may also get involved at the Executive Level as:

-President, Vice-President/Membership Coordinator, Treasurer, Secretary, Fundraising Chairperson, Viva Las Vegas Chair, Committees and Supplies Chairperson, Schedules Chairperson, Trips and Visitors Chairperson, Scholastic Canada Coordinator, or Communication Chairperson.
+2.6 All Parents (Members and Associate Members) may also get involved at the Executive Level as: President, Vice-President/Treasurer, Secretary, or as a Members at Large who may take on special assignments as needed each year.
+This may be a designated Fundraising Chairperson, Viva Las Vegas Chair, Scholastic Canada Coordinator, Communication Chairperson or special assignments relevant to that current year.

-2.6 Paid Aides/Parents/Volunteers
+2.7 Paid Aides/Parents/Volunteers

 Paid aides are individuals hired by the preschool to support teachers in the classroom.
 They follow the directives of their classroom educators (RECEs) and are supportive of the children in the classroom.
 (This includes accompanying a child to the washroom).
-They have a background in working with children and have a current Vulnerable Sector Check (VSC), immunization record (including TD test) and a note from physician to their fittest for working with children.
+They have a background in working with children and have a current Vulnerable Sector Check (VSC), current first aid certificate with child cpr, immunization record (including TD test) and a note from physician to their fittest for working with children.